Drilling a New Well and Complete Pumping System

 These are questions that help us in sizing an appropriate system for you.

 In the case of new construction where there is no existing home or foundation, we come back after the well is drilled to install what we call a "partial pumping system", where we install your permanent pump based on the GPM of the well, and install a drop pipe and wire down the well itself.
-Also at this time we'll retrieve a water sample and bring to the lab.
+Also, at this time we will retrieve a water sample and bring to the lab.

 The customer will give us a call when they are ready for their pressure tank to be installed, which happens after a foundation has been poured and an excavator has opened a trench for the waterline and wire.
 Advance notice of two days to preferably a week is appreciated before opening the ditch.
 It is also helpful for us to know who the excavator and electrician are in order for us to coordinate with them.

 We are a "full service" company.
 We can help you with just about any water system need related from the well outside up to the pressure tank in the house.
 We also offer repair service when, years down the road, something goes wrong.
-We are here to help.
+We are here to help and look forward to working with you!